The safety questions in the ESTA form

 The second safety question in the ESTA form also requires some explaining.
-Many travelers don’t think it’s possible to get an ESTA if they have a criminal record, or have ever received a traffic fine.
+Many travellers think it is impossible to get an ESTA if they have a criminal record, or have ever received a traffic fine.
 This is not always the case.
-Only if the criminal record or fine is the result of an action which led to serious bodily harm or serious material damage, is it no longer possible to acquire an ESTA, and does the question need to be answered with ‘yes’.
-If, for example, a traffic fine was issued for speeding or driving under influence, and this act did not cause any damage, then it’s still possible to acquire an ESTA, and the question can be answered with ‘no’.
+The question only needs to be answered with "yes" if the criminal record or fine is the result of an action which led to serious bodily harm or serious material damage.
+It is then no longer possible to apply for an ESTA.
+If, for example, a traffic fine was issued for speeding or driving under the influence, and this act did not cause any damage, then it is still possible to acquire an ESTA, and the question can be answered with "no".

-This question ties in to question 1, and concerns drug use, drug possessions, and distribution of drugs.
-An ESTA can only be applied for if this is not in any way the case, or if the traveler has followed the law in the country where they were involved with drug use, possession of drugs, or distributing it.
-Example: A Dutch person who regularly owns and uses weed, but follows Dutch law while doing so, can answer this question with ‘no’.
+This question ties in to question 1, and concerns drug use, drug possession and distribution of drugs.
+An ESTA can only be applied for if this is not in any way the case, or if the traveller has followed the law in the country where they were involved with drug use, possession of drugs, or distributing it.
+Example: A Dutch person who regularly owns and uses weed, but follows Dutch law while doing so, can answer this question with "no".

 Question 4: Terrorist, spy or saboteur?

-To keep out unwanted travelers, each traveler to the USA is asked if they are a terrorist, spy and/or saboteur.
+To keep out unwanted persons, each traveller to the USA is asked if they are a terrorist, spy and/or saboteur.
 Committing genocide also falls under this.
-If this does not apply, fill in ‘no’.
+If this does not apply, fill in "no".

 Question 5: frauded with earlier applications?

-Travelers that applied for an ESTA or US visa before, and intentionally filled in wrong information or left out information, will never qualify for an ESTA again, because they need to answer this safety question with ‘no’.
+Travellers that applied for an ESTA or US visa before, and intentionally filled in wrong information or left out information, will never qualify for an ESTA again, because they need to answer this safety question with "no".

 Question 6: Looking for work in the US?

-Travelers looking for a paid job in the US cannot travel with an ESTA.
-This also applies to travelers that have been to the US before and performed paid labour there without having a valid travel visa.
-Travelers that will work (or have worked) in the US under the employment of an employer outside of the US, can apply for an ESTA and can answer this question with ‘no’.
+Travellers looking for a paid job in the US cannot travel with an ESTA.
+This also applies to travellers that have been to the US before and performed paid labour there without having a valid travel visa.
+Travellers that will work (or have worked) in the US under the employment of an employer outside of the USA, can apply for an ESTA and can answer this question with "no".

 Question 7: Application denied before?

 This question concerns any previous ESTA applications and US visa application.
-If any of these have ever been denied by the US immigration service, or if the traveler has retracted them themselves, then this safety question needs to be answered with ‘yes’, and no ESTA will be granted.
+If any of these have ever been denied by the US immigration service, or if the traveller has retracted them themselves, then this safety question needs to be answered with "yes", and no ESTA will be granted.

 This safety question concerns any previous trips to the US.
-If it ever happened that the stay in the US was longer than the validity duration of the ESTA used at the time, then this question needs to be answered with ‘yes’.
+If it ever occured that the stay in the US was longer than the validity duration of the ESTA used at the time, then this question needs to be answered with "yes".

 Question 9: Ever been to Iraq, Iran, Syria, North Korea, Libya, Sudan, Yemen and/or Somalia?

-The US government is very hesitant with allowing any travelers that have been to any of the abovementioned countries; Iraq and Iran in particular are quite sensitive.
-An ESTA is not granted if the traveler after February 2011 has been in one of these countries, regardless of the reason for this trip.
-Travelers that have been in one or several of these countries have to be able to explain at the embassy what they were doing there, and might be denied for a visa.
-Travelers that have ever held the nationality of one of these countries, or were born there, are checked extra strongly.
-Their ESTA application is often denied.
+The US government is very hesitant with allowing any travellers that have been to any of the abovementioned countries; Iraq and Iran in particular are quite sensitive.
+An ESTA is not granted if after February 2011, the traveller has been in one of these countries, regardless of the reason for this trip.
+Travellers that have been in one or several of these countries have to be able to explain at the embassy what they were doing there, and might be denied for a visa.
+Travellers that have ever held the nationality of one of these countries, or were born there, are checked extra strongly.
+Their ESTA applications are often denied.
 They cannot apply for an ESTA through this website, but might be able to do so on the website of the U.S. Customs and Border Protection agency.